NatLabRockies/AdaptiveComputing/README.md

 <!-- | `` |  |  |  |  | -->

 #### More information about acquisition functions
-The follow is a list of supported acquisition functions.
+The following is a list of supported acquisition functions.
 These determine which function evaluation will be made on the present iteration.
 Note that `EI`, `LCB`, and `SBO` are written to find the global minimum, so the objective function should be negated if the maximum is sought.

 * Set `bo_ops.acq_func = EI` to use the Expected Improvement algorithm.
 [Click here](https://www.cse.wustl.edu/~garnett/cse515t/spring_2015/files/) for a description of the algorithm.
 As this acquisition function is widely used and generally recommended, it is the default value.
 * `bo_ops.acq_func = LCB` to use the Lower Confidence Bound algorithm.
 This queries the point in the design space where the surrogate's mean minus 3 times its variance is minimal.
 Thus, it probes the point where the 99% conficence interval is lowest.
 This acquisition function can converge quickly but is not particularly robust.